Let me tell you about Jane. We were talking about bullying and harassment at work as she was considering lodging a grievance.

 It's not the money

 So let's go back to Jane.
-Jane was on a very good salary and enjoyed working for the company.
-She loved her work.
-What she didn't enjoy was that sense of being put upon and being taken advantage of.
+Jane was on a very good salary and enjoyed working

+being put upon and being taken advantage of.
 Unfortunately too, the manager had some issues around the way she managed Jane and, deep down, had her own fears and insecurities about taking on a role she didn't feel qualified for.
 She had never received any people management training and was way out of her comfort zone.
 That's another Almond Effect® story for another day.

 Jane ended up filing a grievance and she and her manager are scheduled to have a mediation discussion in the coming weeks.

-Injustice and performance
+Injustice and

+staff who say they are being harassed or bullied.
 What we know from how our brain works is that this is never going to provide a complete answer unless the perceived injustice is truly about financial inequities.

 The application of neuroscience research makes it clear that what we have to do is to start exploring what's going on in people's perception, with their emotions - and these are not capable of quick fix ‘rational' responses.